Linux arp command

 arp [-vnD] [-H type] [-i if] -f [filename]

-arp with no mode specifier will print the current content of the table.
+arp with no mode specifier prints the current content of the table.
 It is possible to limit the number of entries printed, by specifying a hardware address type, interface name or host address.

 arp -d address deletes an ARP table entry.
 Root privilege is required to do this.
 The entry is found by IP address.
 If a hostname is given, it will be resolved before looking up the entry in the ARP table.